cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/saml-sso.md

 ## General Configuration Workflow

 Configuration procedures differ for each identity provider.
+See [configuration instructions](#configuration-instructions-for-specific-identity-providers) for specific IdPs below.

-Here’s the general workflow:
+Here’s a general configuration workflow:

 1. Configure SAML SSO on the identity provider side.
     - For each provider, see how parameters map between their platform and Cobalt.